 I have probably said this too many times, but when I’m going to bake a dessert, I love a no-hassle recipe.
 When I’m craving a little treat, I don’t want to spend three hours laboring over a recipe before I get to enjoy it!
 I want something quick and simple that I can whip up, throw in the oven, and forget about.

 Enter cherry crisps.
 Crisps are amazing!
 You don’t have to make and bake a crust first, but you still get the satisfaction of a crust.

 For this recipe, I used four small 9oz cast iron serving dishes to cook my cherry crisp in.
 However, if you have a 10″ cast iron pan, that will work perfectly, as well!
 Important tip: If you’re using 10″ cast iron pan, after you’re done baking the crisp for 30 minutes, cover the top loosely with aluminum foil and bake for another 10-15 minutes.
 I greased my pans with coconut oil, but you can use olive oil or another oil of your choice.
 Once you have greased the pans, set them aside.

 Now you’re ready to make the cherry mix.
 Pro tip: frozen pitted and chopped cherries are easier to use.
 You can let them thaw in a strainer or run them in cool water in a strainer.

 Once you’ve thawed the cherries, mix all the ingredients together and set aside.
 Next, toss the ingredients for the topping together until the oats are thoroughly coated with the rest of the ingredients.
 Then place the cherry mixture in the cast iron pan and top with the oat topping.
 Cook for 30 minutes if you’re using the small ramekins, and 45 minutes if you’re using a large cast iron pan.
 Top with ice cream or enjoy it plain!

-- 4½ cup frozen black cherries, thawed and chopped
+- 4½ cup black cherries, fresh or frozen

 - ¼ cup honey, preferably local